Living Lab set up and management (Work package 2)

 - To set up and manage the relationship with the implementing cities and their local stakeholders.

-The main outcome of this WP is the deployment of the Living Lab, it seeks to include a variety of stakeholders from city government, business and citizens to make sure that technological options and strategies for air quality and climate change have buy-in from everyone involved.
+The main outcome of this WP is the deployment of the six iSCAPE Living Labs, it seeks to include a variety of stakeholders from city government, business and citizens to make sure that technological options and strategies for air quality and climate change have buy-in from everyone involved.
 Through the involvement of all stakeholders in the Living Labs a sense of ownership will be created which will ensure that the right interventions will be implemented and the wrong ones amended or abandoned.
 The WP will set up and manage the relationship with the implementing cities and their local stakeholders through the Living Labs.

 - Living Lab Agreement documentation which will commit the cities and other stakeholders directly involved in the delivery of the interventions.

 - D2.4: Stakeholder Management Plan (detailing how the Living Labs will be managed and highlighting communication lines linking the consortium and the local stakeholders)

 - Community feedback reports which will give a brief overview of stakeholder feedback on the suggested solutions.

 This WP will provide recommendations on how to run the six Living Labs in the partner cities which will be used as test sites for real-life interventions and also as awareness-rising venues to create and support citizens in changing behaviours and in testing and deploying solutions that can really change the city environment.